fizzion/fizzion-normalize.scss/README.md

 ## Fizzion specific customizations

-`$base-font-size` : Base font-size as a percentage, applied to the root.
+`$base-font-size` : Base font-size as a unitless pixel value, applied to the root.
+Defaults to `16`.
-Defaults to `100%`.

 `$base-line-height`: Base line-height as unitless ratio, applied to the root.